Antônio Vicente da Fontoura

-Antônio Vicente da Fontoura (June 16, 1807 – October 20, 1860) was a Brazilian statesman.
-He was one of the main leaders of the Riograndense Republic during the Ragamuffin War (1835–45) and the chief-negotiator of the Peace Agreement with the Empire of Brazil.
+Antônio Vicente da Fontoura (16 June 1807 – 20 October 1860) was a Brazilian statesman.
+He was one of the main political leaders of the Riograndense Republic during the Ragamuffin War (1835–45) and the chief-negotiator of the peace treaty with the Empire of Brazil.

 Background

 Fontoura was born on June 16, 1807, in the city of Rio Pardo to Eusébio Antônio Gonçalves, a Portuguese land surveyor, and to Vicência Cândida da Fontoura, member of a pioneer family of Rio Grande do Sul, Brazil's southernmost state.
 He moved to the neighboring town of Cachoeira do Sul as a teenager and started his own retail business in the late 1820s.
 His involvement in politics started at age 23, when he was elected city Councillor of Cachoeira do Sul.

 Ragamuffin War (1835–45)

 As a businessman linked to the ranching interests of Southern Brazil, Fontoura was a fierce critic of the economic policies of the Brazilian central government, which favored the commodity exporting zones of the country to the detriment of the domestic-oriented economy of Rio Grande do Sul.
 At the same time, as a freemason and reader of liberal philosophers, Fontoura had an ingrained antipathy towards the monarchical regime of Brazil.

 At the onset of the Ragamuffin War, on September 20, 1835, Fontoura joined the rebels and took over the command of the state militia in Rio Pardo and Cachoeira do Sul.
 He was appointed Minister of Finance of the Riograndense Republic in 1841.
 Elected to the Constitutional Assembly of 1842–43, he progressively became the leader of an opposition party to the main military commander of the uprising, Bento Gonçalves da Silva.
 In spite of his Republican ideals, Fontoura was not a supporter of the independence of Rio Grande do Sul at any cost.
-As the war evolved, he got convinced that a diplomatic effort would be preferable to a military escalation of the conflict, which would damage even further the state economy.
+As the war evolved, he got convinced that a diplomatic effort would be preferable to a military escalation of the conflict, which would even further damage the state economy.